-Have you ever wondered how many people meditate in the world?
+Have you ever wondered how many people in the world practice meditation?

 What are the current figures?

-Did you know that meditating for even 5-10 minutes every day can have profound effects on your health?
-Research even proves that breathing slowly and deeply can improve your heart rate, control your blood pressure and improve your overall wellbeing.
-According to Lama Jampa Thaye, an authentic meditation master, meditation allows us to deal with negative emotions such as depression, fear and grief.
-With such a vast array of benefits, there’s no reason to get left behind.
-There are numerous resources and apps that you can download via your smartphone to guide you through your meditation journey.
-The Mindworks: Guided Meditation App is an exquisite app for those who desire to commence or bounce back into their meditation practice.
+Did you know that meditating for even 5-10 minutes every day may have profound effects on your health?
+Research has shown that breathing slowly and deeply can improve your heart rate, keep your blood pressure in check and improve your overall well-being.
+According to Lama Jampa Thaye, a highly respected British meditation master and Mind Trainer on the Mindworks App, meditation helps people deal more effectively with negative emotions such as depression, fear and grief.